osirisjson/osiris/specification/v1.0/OSIRIS-JSON-v1.0.md

 All identifier references **MUST** point to objects that exist within the same OSIRIS document.
 Cross-document references are not supported in OSIRIS v1.0.

 Producers **SHOULD** validate referential integrity before emitting documents.
-Consumers **MUST** handle referential integrity violations gracefully (see chapter 9, Section 9.3 for validation rules).
+Consumers **MUST** handle referential integrity violations gracefully (see chapter 9, section 9.3 for validation rules).
 Consumers **MAY** ignore invalid connections or groups while still processing valid resources.

 ### 3.4.7 Topology object example